hiacelab/hiacelab.github.io/_news/2026-04-19-hfes-aspire-2026-acceptances.md

   This work is connected to the lab’s **FSDAM** line of research on interpretable driver attention modeling with vision-language methods.

 These acceptances reflect the lab’s ongoing research in **human-centered driving behavior modeling**, **driver attention**, **interpretable AI**, and **transportation human factors**.

-More information about the meeting is available here: <a href="https://www.hfes.org/Events/ASPIRE-International-Annual-Meeting/Call-for-Submissions" target="_blank">HFES ASPIRE 2026</a>.